KTH-Nek5000/UQit/docs/source/UQit_core_/terminology.rst

 The focus of the uncertainty quantification (UQ) techniques is mainly on the last two.

 :code:`UQit` is designed mainly based on the needs for UQ in the CFD community.
-Its connection with the CFD solvers is non-intrusive where the CFD code is treated as a blacbox.
+Its connection with the CFD solvers is non-intrusive where the CFD code is treated as a blackbox.
-As a result, we always deal with discrete data which include parameter samples and asociated responses acquired by running the simulator.
+As a result, we always deal with discrete data which include parameter samples and associated responses acquired by running the simulator.
-A good overview over different appraoches can be found for instance in [Smith13]_ and [Ghanem17]_.
+A good overview over different approaches can be found for instance in [Smith13]_ and [Ghanem17]_.
 The table below provides terminology related to this documentation and is based on [Rezaeiravesh20]_.